Reds vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been underdogs in 17 games this season and have come away with the win four times (23.5%) in those contests.
+- The Reds have been chosen as underdogs in 18 games this year and have walked away with the win five times (27.8%) in those games.

-- Cincinnati is 3-13 this season when entering a game as the underdog by -105 or more on the moneyline.
+- Cincinnati has a record of 1-8 in games where oddsmakers have it as underdogs of at least +125 on the moneyline.

-- Cincinnati and its opponents have hit the over in 11 of its 22 games with a total this season.
+- Cincinnati and its opponents have gone over the total this season in 12 of its 23 opportunities.

 - The Reds have played just one game with a spread this season and did not cover in that contest.